Celtics have huge 4th, beat Warriors in Game 1 of NBA Finals - KTVZ

 AP Sports Writer

-“I felt like the guys kept finding me time after time.
-Also Derrick White hit some tough shots there, too,” Horford said.
-“I was just getting the looks, knocking them down.
-That’s that.”

-Boston made its first seven tries from long distance in the fourth and wound up 9 of 12 beyond the arc in the period as almost everybody got involved in the 3-point flurry.
-Jayson Tatum was the lone Celtics regular who struggled offensively, finishing 3 for 17, though he did have 13 assists.
+Boston made its first seven tries from long distance in the fourth and wound up 9 of 12 beyond the arc over the final 12 minutes as almost everybody got involved in the 3-point flurry.
+Jayson Tatum was the lone Celtics regular who struggled offensively, finishing 3 for 17.

 Derrick White’s 3-pointer over Curry with 5:40 remaining tied the game at 103, then Horford hit from deep the next time down as the Celtics took their first lead since halftime.

-“They stayed in striking distance and made shots late,” Golden State’s Draymond Green said.

-Boston is looking to capture its record-breaking 18th title, which would move the Celtics past the Lakers — and now is just three wins away from doing it.
+The Celtics are looking to capture their record-breaking 18th title, which would move them past the Lakers, and now are just three wins away from doing it.

 Brown, who starred at nearby California for one college season, made consecutive baskets that tied the game at 47 with 5:03 left before halftime and the Celtics led 56-54 at the break.
 Golden State then used a signature third-quarter spurt, pouring in 38 points to build a big lead.